thuml/depyf/docs/walk_through.rst

 ---------------------------------------------------
 Deep learning compilers usually favor static shape inputs.
 That's why the guarding conditions above include shape guards.
 Our first function call uses input of shape ``[10]``, but the second function call uses input of shape ``[8]``.
 It will fail the shape guards, therefore trigger a new code transform.

 By default, Dynamo supports dynamic shapes.
 When the shape guards fail, it will analyze and compare the shapes, and try to generalize the shape.
+In this case, after seeing input of shape ``[8]``, it will try to generalize to arbitary one-dimensional shape ``[s0]``, known as dynamic shape or symbolic shape.

 AOTAutograd: generate backward computation graph from forward graph
 ------------------------------------------------------------------------